_images/sf_globe_banner_alpha.png

 Installation

 To install SeisFlows and its dependencies, we recommend installing within a Conda environment to not affect your root environment.
-The devel branch houses the most up-to-date codebase.
+The main branch houses the most up-to-date codebase but may be unstable.
+If you need a stable version of the code, please look at release tags.

 Note